lynnfaraday/aresmush.com/_root/tutorials/manage/trolls.md

 If someone is using a proxy server, banning them can be like playing whack-a-mole as they keep switching IPs.
 An extreme measure is to ban all known proxy sites.
 This can make things more difficult for a troll, but at a risk of blocking users who are running a proxy server for legitimate reasons.

-To ban proxy sites, simply enable the option in the [web portal banned/suspect sites configuration](/tutorials/config/ban)
+To ban proxy sites, simply enable the option in the [Web Portal banned/suspect sites configuration](/tutorials/config/ban)

 > **Note:**  There are thousands of proxy IPs on the Internet, and the list is constantly changing.
 Blocking them all is impossible, but blocking some can sometimes be better than nothing.